 Hard work trying to get pregnant.
 Hard work after they are born.
-Jack is born.
+My second child is born.
 I am delighted, I know a bit more about babies.
 Right from the very start of my son’s life he cryed and cryed signalling some sort of distress.
 My goodness sometimes he was like a little red beetroot.

 Called the hospital everyday to try to get an appointment to see the specialist.
 Skin prick tests and more tests and I got creams and lotions.
 Stopped drinking cow’s milk so it would not come through my milk, started to drink Soy milk.
 The Dr said that by bandaging him for 20 minutes a day in wet cloth so the moisture would absorb in the skin would be a good method.
 I wet bandage mummified my baby 20- minutes a day.

 Gradually over the years the itchy skin has got less.
 He was waking up between 3-5 times a night with angry dry skin.
-My friend, Michelle Tyson from SEED Skincare suggested that I use Avocado oil and Macadamia oil which has the Omega 3 fatty Acid in it that seems to be what my sons skin needs because he has been sleeping.
+My friend, who owned a skin care company suggested that I use Avocado oil and Macadamia oil which has the Omega 3 fatty Acid in it that seems to be what my sons skin needs because he has been sleeping.
 It’s fantastic.

 I first used straight cold pressed extra virgin Avocado oil bought from the Grocery store which I love.
 It does have a tendency to sit on the skin and take a while to absorb so it can get on your clothes and linen, which means it stains.
 Working it into a lotion may be preferable for some.